-*At the time of writing this a new homestay was being built near Kwatisore village, in a close location for launching on a boat directly to the bagans.
+*As of 2017 there is a new homestay was being built near Kwatisore village, in a close location for launching on a boat directly to the bagans.
 We will update with more information as soon as possible. (*NOTE – this homestay is located on the same beach we recomend avoiding due to bribes being solicited)

 Other accommodation options in Nabire:

 *NOTE – There are additional places listed on the internet that sound like good options but were indefinitely closed at the time of writing this, such as Ahe Dive Resort.

 There are plenty of restaurants, warungs, and bakso carts in Nabire and eating out is almost always a better bet than eating at your hotel.
 Here are a couple that we recommend: